 - A guaranteed assessed mini-pupillage at 11KBW; and

-- If the student’s score on the assessed mini-pupillage is within a particular range, relative to other candidates, the offer of a guaranteed interview for pupillage at 11KBW.
+- If the student’s score on the assessed mini-pupillage is within a particular range, relative to other applicants, the offer of a guaranteed interview for pupillage at 11KBW (if the candidate has chosen to apply to 11KBW for pupillage)..

 To be eligible for the 11KBW Scholarship, applicants must have:

-- one of the following categories of ethnicity: Black African; Black Caribbean; Black Other; Mixed – White and Black Caribbean; Mixed – White and Black African; or Other mixed background (to include Black African, Black Caribbean or Black Other);
+- one of the following categories of ethnicity: Black African; Black British, Black Caribbean; Black Other; Mixed – White and Black Caribbean; Mixed – White and Black African; or Other mixed background (to include Black African, Black British, Black Caribbean or Black Other);

 - obtained an undergraduate degree at a UK university with final degree classification;